 Although millions of people pay their tax under the PAYE system, not everyone needs a tax code notification each year.

-If, for example, your tax free amount is just the basic personal allowance, then you may only have received one PAYE coding notice – when you first started work.
-This is because if the amount of the basic personal allowance changes each year, HMRC and your employer can update your tax code automatically by reference to the code letter ‘L’, without HMRC needing to contact you.
+If, for example, your tax free amount is just the basic personal allowance, then you may only have received one PAYE coding notice – when you first started work, or started to receive a pension.
+This is because if the amount of the basic personal allowance changes each year, HMRC and your employer (or pension provider) can update your tax code automatically by reference to the code letter ‘L’, without HMRC needing to contact you.

 If your tax code is reduced or increased to take account of:

-- untaxed income, such as rents or certain savings income;
+- untaxed income, such as rents or savings income;

 - underpaid tax from earlier years;